EltonC06/TicTacToeSpring/README.md

 2. **Open the Project**
    - Open the project in a Java IDE with Spring Boot support (Spring Tool Suite is recommended).

-3. **Set Up the Database**
+3. **Configure the Database**
-   - H2 database configuration is included by default.
-No additional setup is required for local development.
+   - To set up your MySQL database, navigate to `src/main/resources/application.properties` and enter your datasource URL, username and password.

 4. **Run the Application**
    - In your IDE, click to run the application.

 5. **Testing the Application**
-   - Since the application does not have a front-end interface, use an HTTP client like **Postman** to interact with the API endpoints.
+   - You can use an HTTP client like **Postman** to interact with the API endpoints.

 ## Project Structure